|

 Owning less stuff means less cleaning and organizing.
 I’m so pleased that I don’t have to spend time dealing with tons of clutter at my home anymore.

-Minimalism is all about living intentionally and getting rid of excess.
-By removing the unnecessary stuff that does not align with our goals and values so we can make room for space and freedom.
+Minimalism is all about living intentionally and getting rid of excess by removing the unnecessary stuff that does not align with our goals and values, so we can make room for space and freedom.

 Everyone has different goals, needs and values when it comes to minimalism.
 It’s all about being intentional with your possessions, time, and energy.
 Focusing on what matters to you and letting go of the rest.